PacktPublishing/Hands-On-DevOps-for-Architects/Chap11-ContinuousSecurity/README.md

 # Building the Metasploit container

+#First we build the docker image
 docker build -t mymetasploit .

+#We run the docker image and land in a command prompt
-docker run -p 8080:8080 -d mymetasploit
+docker run -ti -p 8080:8080 mymetasploit /bin/bash

-docker exec -it mymetasploit /bin/bash
+We can now run metasploit commands.